Year4000/Utilities/README.md

 ---------

 The original [Utilities] created by ewized is ported over for [Year4000].
-The code in this project is not private but the source should not be exposed.
+The code in this project is not private but the source should not be released.

 Shaded Projects
 ---------------